redhat-na-ssa/hack-rhods/README.md

-# Hack RHODS
+# Make RHODS work on OpenShift

+## Origin Story
 Q: How hard is it to make RHODS run any OpenShift Cluster?

 A: ...

+The purpose of this repo is to understand how RHODS works and how much effort it takes to make RHODS work in other cloud providers (ex: ARO, baremetal).
+Currently RHODS is only available in ROSA (AWS).

+Disclaimer: The `make-things-work` method was applied here - YMMV, unsupported solution, godspeed, etc...

 ## Hacks

-Note: Repeat commands if you see errors
+Note: Repeat command if you see errors
 ```
+# run RHODS in an unsupported fashion = YES
 hacks/run.sh
 ```